kyleashburn/PRC_Embassy_Text_Mining/README.md

 I plan to further explore this by breaking it down by ambassador at a future date.

 ##### Advanced Exploration
+###### Language Classification, Preprocessing, & Term Frequency
+Starting with language classification, unsurprisingly for English language press releases, the language is always English according to FastText's language classifier.
+After cleaning and preprocessing by removing stopwords and lemmatizing words (among other things), I moved ahead by examining term frequencies.
+Starting with unigrams and their frequency, we don't see anything too surprising here to a student of global affairs.
+Quite a bit about China and Chinese, Hong Kong, the UK.
+Standard terms such as international, right, law, global, government, and security.
+"Question" isn't too surprising as it is a common enough term that pops up in the corpus (many of the releases follow a Q&A format to a degree).
+While "th" clearly refers to dates (after I removed the #'s).
+Moving to analyzing term frequency by ambassadorial term, we can see some interesting things.

+Looking at the term frequency under Ambassador Zeguang, we can see that there a few words where there appears to have been some pre-processing issues ("thischina" & "victimchina").
+Interestingly, it also looks like a lot of the terms in the top 50 words are verbs in either the past or present tense.
+As I am not too familiar with press releases from embassies, it is entirely possible this is the norm.

+Looking at the term frequency under Ambassador Xiaoming, we can see that we again have words messed up by the pre-processing (or perhaps for another reason) ("compromisewithdrawal", "detectedchina" & "provincialmunicipaldistrictcounty").
+However, the words here are not action words in the same way Ambassador Zeguang had them so we can say there's a qualitative difference between the messaging under these two ambassadors.

+Looking at the terms when there was no ambassador in office, we can see the terms are different again.
+"Refutation" is a strong word and is the most frequent term.
+Overall, the seeming sentiment of the top terms here tend to be more negative and the words seem to be more combative.
+Again, we have the same issue with pre-processing ("reproachfifth").
+Looking at Hong, we can guess that related to Hong Kong (as SAR likely does) but until we run the bi-gram analysis, we can't say for sure.

+Overall, it is clear the terms that are most frequent with each ambassador (or when it is vacant) are quite different.
+While this isn't shocking, it shows the degree to which who is in a role affacts word choices (though here, one *can* make a reasonable argument for international affairs and events acting as a confounding factor).

+Pivoting to bigrams and trigrams, We can pretty clearly see that the top terms aren't too different when we include bigrams and trigrams.
+A few make it into there: "national security", "internal affair", "chinese embassy", "hong kong".
+These are of course rather obvious ones to  a student of Chinese relations.

+When examining each ambassador in turn, we see a few differences between ambassadors.

+Looking at Ambassador Zeguang's tenure, it's clear that the main focus is China, Hong Kong, and a potpourri of words relating to Chinese security concerns.

+Looking at Ambassador Xioming's tenure, it's clear that like Ambassador Zeguang's tenure, it's focused mostly on China and Hong Kong and relevant issues appearing during his tenure.

+Looking at when the ambassadorship was vacant, it's quite clear that the focus isn't too different when compared to when there is an ambassador in office.
+This would seem to indicate the focus of the messaging is driven by events more than anything else.

+###### Sentiment Analysis

 ##### Topic Modeling
 Still working on this